x-ream/sqlxb/doc/CONTRIBUTING.md

 ## Test case contribution

 Any test case would be welcomed.
-Currently, sqlxb function test cases are high priority.
+Currently, xb function test cases are high priority.
 Welcome to submit PR of test case to https://github.com/sim-wangyan/sqlxb-test-on-sqlx , <br>
 or to your own project like https://github.com/xxxxx/sqlxb-test-xxxxx

 ## Engage to help anything

-We choose GitHub as the primary place for sqlxb to collaborate.
-So the latest updates of sqlxb are always here.
+We choose GitHub as the primary place for xb to collaborate.
+So the latest updates of xb are always here.
 Although contributions via PR is an explicit way to help, we still call for any other ways.

 * reply to other's issues if you could;
 * help solve other user's problems;
 * help review other's PR design;
 * help review other's codes in PR;
-* discuss about sqlxb to make things clearer;
+* discuss about xb to make things clearer;
-* advocate sqlxb technology beyond GitHub;
+* advocate xb technology beyond GitHub;
-* write blogs on sqlxb and so on.
+* write blogs on xb and so on.

 In a word, ***ANY HELP IS CONTRIBUTION.***